sunnypark12/CS4641_Group5/index.md

 **Model Training and Evaluation**

-The train_model function is designed to train a neural network model with specified hyperparameters and return the training and validation losses and accuracies over epochs. **It also includes early stopping to prevent overfitting**.
+The train_model function is designed to train a neural network model with specified hyperparameters and return the training and validation losses and accuracies over epochs. **The function also includes early stopping to prevent overfitting**.

 **Initialization**

 1. **Model Initialization:**
-   * The model is initialized with the given input_size, num_layers, hidden_size, and activation function.
-   * The model is moved to the specified device (CPU or GPU).
+   * The model is initialized with the given input_size, num_layers, hidden_size, and activation function, and then moved to the specified device (CPU or GPU).
-3. **Optimizer and Loss Function:**
+2. **Optimizer and Loss Function:**
    * The Adam optimizer is used with a learning rate specified in the hyperparameters.
-   * The loss function used is nn.CrossEntropyLoss(), which is suitable for classification tasks.
+   * nn.CrossEntropyLoss() is the loss function used, which is suitable for classification tasks.
-   * The adam optimizer is used to optimize the internal parameters (weights and biases) of the neural network during the learning process.
+   * The Adam optimizer is used to optimize the internal parameters (weights and biases) of the neural network during the learning process.
-4. **Data Loaders:**
+3. **Data Loaders:**
    * The training and testing datasets are loaded into DataLoaders with the specified batch size for efficient batch processing during training and evaluation.
-5. **Tracking Variables:**
+4. **Tracking Variables:**
    * Lists to store training and validation losses and accuracies for each epoch.
    * Variables for early stopping: best_test_loss to track the best validation loss and patience_counter to count the number of epochs without improvement.